josephismikhail/android-task-manager/README.md

 # Task Management App (Successorator)

-A productivity app built in **Android Studio (Java)** that allows users to add, remove, and reorder daily tasks.
+A productivity app built in **Android Studio (Java)**.
-The app promotes productivity by breaking down broad goals into simple, actionable items.
+This app will function as a TO-DO list for a user.
+They will be able to add goals to a list that will rollover to the next day if not completed.
+They can tap on any goal to mark it as finished so it is moved to the bottom of the list.
+The app also supports recurring goals, context setting, and different views.

 ---